qridwan/MiSquad/README.md

 ## Features

 - Sign in with Google
-- Create conversations (personally, group)
+- Create conversations (group only)
 - Allow sending
   - Text
   - Image